Lexus’ First EV Has Lots to Offer but Misses On Range and Pricing

 While relatively few drivers travel even 100 miles a day in normal times, Americans have come to expect their cars to take them wherever they want to go, whenever they want to make the trip.
 That tends to make EVs with less than 250 miles of range difficult to think of as the main vehicle for most households.

-With its low range and a pricing scheme that starts at almost $60,000 and isn’t eligible for the buyer’s $7,500 federal tax credit that can make a real bargain of rivals such as the Model Y and Cadillac Lyriq, the RZ could face a pretty steep uphill climb.
+With its low range and a pricing scheme that starts at almost $60,000 and no eligibility for the buyer’s $7,500 federal tax credit that can make a real bargain of rivals such as the Model Y and Cadillac Lyriq, the RZ could face a pretty steep uphill climb.

 The 330-mile Model Y Long Range, for instance, now has a real cost of acquisition just under $50,000 – $10,000 less than the RZ after the federal incentive is applied.
 Most competitors without tax credit eligibility also are priced lower – though not by much.
 The Mercedes-Benz EQB, with 243 miles of range, starts $1,600 under the base RZ, and the Volvo C40 Recharge at $3,255 less.